WordPress/Advanced-administration-handbook/upgrade/migrating.md

 Edit the configuration settings, widget, etc. for each site.
 By the end of this step, each site should look exactly as it did before, only with the URL `subdomain.example.com` or `example.com/subsite` rather than its correct, final URL.

 #### Limitations of PHP configuration
 You may run into trouble with the PHP configuration on your host.
 There are two potential problems.
-One is that PHP’s `max_upload_size` will be too small for the WXR file.
+One is that PHP's `max_upload_size` will be too small for the WXR file.
 The other problem is that the PHP memory limit might be too small for importing all the posts.

 There are a couple ways to solve it.
 One is to ask your hosting provider to up the limits, even temporarily.
 The other is to put a php.ini file in your /wp-admin/ and /wp-includes directories that ups the limits for you (php.ini files are not recursive, so it has to be in those directories).
-Something like a 10 MB upload limit and a 128 MB memory limit should work, but check with your hosting provider first so that you don’t violate the terms of your agreement.
+Something like a 10 MB upload limit and a 128 MB memory limit should work, but check with your hosting provider first so that you don't violate the terms of your agreement.

 Search the [WordPress forum support](https://wordpress.org/support/forums/) for help with PHP configuration problems.

 #### Converting add-on domains to parked domains

 Deleting add-on domains in cPanel and replacing them with parked domains will also delete any domain forwarders and e-mail forwarders associated with those domains.
-Be aware of this, so that you can restore those forwarders once you’ve made the switch.
+Be aware of this, so that you can restore those forwarders once you've made the switch.

 #### Limitations of importing users

 As there is the above way to import the content into an instance of the Multisite-blog, you are running into massive troubles, when it gets to import multiple users.
-Users are generated during the import, but you won’t get any roles or additional information into the new blog.
+Users are generated during the import, but you won't get any roles or additional information into the new blog.

 #### Losing settings
 If the old site is no longer available and you find you have forgotten to copy some setting or you want to make sure you have configured everything correctly, run a google search for your site and then click to view the cached version.
-This option is available only until your new site has been crawled, so you’d better be quick.
+This option is available only until your new site has been crawled, so you'd better be quick.

 Another option might be the [Internet Archive Wayback Machine](https://archive.org/web/).
 They may have a copy of the site (or some part of it) archived.

 ## Changelog